darrenjw/scala-course/README.md

 # Scala for Statistical Computing and Data Science Short Course

-## 11th-13th December 2017, [Imparando](http://www.imparando.com/), London

-**NOTE: I am running this course in association with [Jumping Rivers Ltd.](http://www.jumpingrivers.com/).
+**NOTE: I run this course in association with [Jumping Rivers Ltd.](http://www.jumpingrivers.com/).
 See their website for futher details on [course dates](http://www.jumpingrivers.com/dates), cost, registration and [course descriptions](http://www.jumpingrivers.com/courses).
 The description for this course is repeated below.
 Also note that I occasionally run this course in-house for companies - enquire with Jumping Rivers if your company is interested in this.**

 *Registered course participants should bookmark the [Start Here](StartHere.md) page.
 Please carefully follow the [laptop setup instructions](Setup.md) in advance of the start of the course.*